jbee/lusid/README.md

 the ID target length.

 ### Flipping
-As negative numbers usually have leading 1s not leading zeros it is often preferable to do a bitwise flip and encode the flipped number instead.
+As negative numbers usually have leading 1s (not leading zeros) it is often preferable to do a bitwise flip and encode the flipped number instead.
 This always takes place before any of the above.
 If the number is flipped the `Mode.flip` marker character is prepended.
-So it is always the leftmost character for a single number.
+After the encoding is done the marker is the also swapped to another position based on the bit-count of the original value (64 bit) module the ID length.
+If padding is available the flip bit takes one of the padding places.
+Otherwise, it is "extra".

 ### Joining
 When multiple numbers are encoded each number is encoded as described above.